atomicjolt/canvas-dev/README.md

 ## Running manually
-If you'd rather run a service manually, find the directory in /etc/service where it's run from and run `svc -d [path-to-directory]`.
+If you'd rather run a service manually, find the directory in /etc/service where it's run from and run `svc -d [path-to-directory]`. e.g. `svc -d /etc/service/canvas`.
 Then start the service as the vagrant user as described below:

 ### Rails
 ```bash